marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   These are the fields to which the above macros refer:

-.. index:: call

-.. index:: /c in RTL dump
+.. index:: call, /c in RTL dump

 ``call``
   In a ``mem``, 1 means that the memory reference will not trap.